Gunreben/Windrow-Centerline-ROS2-Node/README.md

 ## Algorithm

-The windrow detection uses a **Height-Grid Ridge** approach:
+The windrow detection uses a **Weighted Centroid** approach:

-1. **Build 2D Grid**: Creates a grid over the specified area with configurable per-axis resolution
+1. **Build 2D Grid**: Creates a grid over the specified area with configurable per-axis resolution (x and y)
-2. **Height Analysis (near-to-far)**: For each y-row (near to far), scans x from left→right and picks the x-cell with maximum height (median or mean z-value)
+2. **Height Analysis**: For each y-row (near to far), computes the height distribution across all x-cells
+3. **Threshold Calculation**: Determines a height threshold per row using a percentile-based approach
+4. **Weighted Centroid**: Computes the centerline x-position by taking a weighted average of all cells above the threshold, where weights are proportional to height above threshold
+5. **Smoothing**: Applies moving average smoothing to reduce noise in the centerline
-3. **Ridge Extraction**: Around each centerline point, keeps the top K% of points by height
+6. **Ridge Extraction**: Around each centerline point, keeps the top K% of points by height

-4. **Centerline Generation**: Produces a continuous path representing the windrow center
+This method provides more robust and accurate centerline detection compared to simple maximum-finding, especially when windrows have irregular shapes or varying heights.

 ## Parameters